-Do your coworkers smoke in the workplace so much that it is difficult to breath at times?
+Do your coworkers smoke in the workplace so much that it is difficult to breathe at times?
 Or does your occupational environment get smoky because the office is improperly ventilated?
 You may be entitled to receive workers’ comp benefits in California.

-Did you know that exposure to tobacco smoke in the workplace entitles you to collect workers compensation benefits if you can establish the link between your injury or illness and the environmental tobacco smoke at work?
+Did you know that exposure to tobacco smoke in the workplace entitles you to collect worker’s compensation benefits if you can establish the link between your injury or illness and the environmental tobacco smoke at work?
 Well, now you do.

 Environmental tobacco smoke (ETS) is actually a common term used in workers’ comp claims filed by workers in Van Nuys, Los Angeles, and all across California.
 Also known as second-hand smoke, the dangers of environmental tobacco smoke are known to everyone.

-Multiple studies have shown that ETS contains almost the same amount of toxins and carcinogens as the first-hand smoke (tobacco smoke inhaled directly by the smoker).
+Multiple studies have shown that ETS contains almost the same amount of toxins and carcinogens as first-hand smoke (tobacco smoke inhaled directly by the smoker).
 And while these toxins and carcinogens may be at less concentrated levels, they still pose health risks to those around the smoker.

 Exposure to tobacco smoke in the workplace can cause or worsen a wide range of health problems similar to those a smoker can develop after years of smoking cigarettes.